Numan-T/Clustering_App/README.md

 Analysis on Sports Data" (2022) by Numan M. Tok.

 ## Installation
 The usage of a virtual environment is recommended.
+1. Download the source code as a zip file.
+2. Unzip the file in the virtual environment folder.
-Install the requirements with "pip install -r requirements.txt".
+3. Install the requirements with "pip install -r requirements.txt".

 ## Preparing files for Analysis
 To analyze your data, first the CSV file has to be specified in the code.